 4. Advanced production accounting and reports in Prodio analyses module

-We will discuss in details advance production accounting based on Prodio analyses module later, because once you start your adventure with Prodio, you don’t have enough data for online system.
+We will discuss in detail advanced production accounting based on the Prodio analyses module later because once you start your adventure with Prodio, you don’t have enough data for the online system.

-Eventually you will be using analyses module in Prodio and you will be able to:
+Eventually, you will be using the analyses module in Prodio and you will be able to:

 - verify aggregated machine occupancy in particular weeks of the year (both for past and upcoming periods based on production schedule),